 Patrick agreed that providing in-depth and comprehensive information on his landing pages proves much more successful.
 “We’ve tested out different strategies, but ultimately having a balance of text, images, and key bullet points works best,” he says.
 “The EHR space is a big replacement market so it’s important for us to answer all of the questions people have since companies are doing a lot of research.
 We always try to educate potential buyers up-front, providing enough information to save them time and make it easy for them to reach out to us when they’re ready.”

 With all of this said, you need to ensure that you’re not directing users to a big scrolling block of text.
 This isn’t enticing and won’t lead to conversions.
-There needs to be a balance of images, videos, and text that’s organized by headings, sub-headings, and bullet-points to make it digestible.
+There needs to be a balance of images, videos, and text that’s organized by headings, sub-headings, and bullet points to make it digestible.
 Also, do not be afraid to test!
 Running A/B landing page tests is the best tactic to finding the sweet spot to conversion euphoria.
+And these concepts hold true for your healthcare website as a whole, not just your landing pages.

 Do you remember when every marketer couldn’t stop saying how “mobile is the future,” blah, blah, blah.
 Heck, people are still saying this, and it’s true – mobile is huge and growing, but videos are quickly becoming the new mobile.
 They are trending hard and for good reason.